• Latest

 When apologizing, you should avoid a few things if you want your apology to be genuine and effective.

-For starters, never apologize because you feel you have to or think it’s what the other person wants to hear.
+For starters, never apologize because you feel you must or think it’s what the other person wants to hear.
 A sincere apology should only be given when you’re genuinely sorry for your actions and ready to take responsibility for them.

 Additionally, avoid making excuses or trying to justify your behavior when apologizing.
 Own up to your mistakes and pledge to do better in the future.